aletheia-foundation/aletheia-admin/minutes-monthly-cc-meeting.md

 * Kade

 ## Minutes from last meeting
 None, this is the first community meeting

+## Action items from last meeting
+None, this is the first community meeting

 ## What has the community been working on